Don’t hesitate to contact me via the contact page of this website or via email at email@example.com

 - REPLACING ALL PADS

-As standard I use airtight RIGOTTI deluxe pads with metal resonators (Selmer style).
-These pads give almost always the best result for a lot of players.
+As standard I use airtight CHANU, RIGOTTI deluxe and PISONI PRO pads with metal resonators (Selmer style).
+These pads give always the best result for a lot of players.

 These pads let all the natural quality of every saxophone florish.